BalloonBall/DE4_Opti_Group_11/System/README.md

 Execution time
 -------
 The execution time is approximately 4 seconds
-- 3 seconds for data import and processing;
+- 3 seconds for data import and processing.
-- 0.437 seconds for returning result
+- 0.437 seconds for returning result.

 Dependencies
 -------